 Please make sure you student is wearing a short sleeve shirt and a sweatshirt (if needed).
 Students wearing too many layers over heat from running around at PE.
 Please make sure all students wear good tennis shoes for running.
 We do not want anyone running in flip flops, sandals, or party shoes.
 Also remember to bring a water bottle to re-hydrate.

-Music- We attend music class on Wednesday from 9:45-10:15.
+Music- We attend music class on Wednesdays from 9:45-10:15.
 Mr. Chisler is the music instructor.

-Please feel free to contact us any time with questions, firstname.lastname@example.org and email@example.com We check emails in the morning before school or in the afternoon and make it a habit to respond to emails within 24 hours.
+Please feel free to contact us anytime with questions.
+Our email (my favorite form of communication by the way) is email@example.com and firstname.lastname@example.org.
+We check emails in the morning before school or in the afternoon and make it a habit to respond to emails within 24 hours.
 We can also be reached in my room at 867-4773 x214.